 The ‘Power of Food Scale’ classifies external eating into 3 levels of food proximity.3

 - Availability – assumes the widespread availability of palatable food in the environment.
-Thus these items are the most abstract because they describe reactions to an ‘‘implicit’’ food environment in which food is
+Thus these items are the most abstract because they describe reactions to an ‘‘implicit’’ food environment in which food is always available but is not physically present.

 - Proximity – involves reactions to palatable foods when they are physically present but have not yet been tasted.